These orders empower survivors of domestic violence, but it’s important to know the differences among types of protection and restraining orders.

 - Emergency Protection Orders: In some states, the police can give the survivor an Emergency Protection Order, a short-term protection order typically issued by the police or magistrate when the abuser is arrested for domestic violence.
 With a limited time period, generally between 3-7 days, its function is to buy the survivor time to request a longer-term protection order.
 This is a good option when you can’t petition a court right away or if harm is imminent.

 - Domestic Violence Temporary Restraining Orders: A temporary restraining order is a court order that protects a person from physical, mental, verbal, and other forms of abuse.
-A civil order usually lasting for up to 3 weeks, a temporary restraining order can be extended and made permanent for 1-3 years.
+A civil order usually lasts for up to 3 weeks, a temporary restraining order can be extended and made permanent for 1-3 years.
 This is another type of emergency order issued before the parties have had the opportunity for a formal hearing and only stays in effect until a hearing is held.

 - Domestic Violence Protection Orders: All 50 states have statutes in place for a protection order, but what they call it varies from state to state (they can be called protection or restraining orders).
 A protection order is longer-term than an EPO, lasting typically for 1-5 years, and in extreme circumstances, up to a lifetime.
 Protection orders can be renewed and may have different provisions, including